FreeFlow Lockout Matrix

 1 of 25 made for the professional team Baltimore Trauma (one of my favorite teams ever).
 Milling work on these guns were done by Danny love, who was also responsible for the Westwood and Shocktech's legendary autococker tuning.
 Tadao's first board and eyes were designed specifically for the Trauma guns and were marketed as the Trauma Eye Board.

-Tez Patel of the Roughneck Rider's personal matrix.
+Tez Patel's (owner of Roughneck Paintball and Team Demonic) personal Matrix.
 1/1(?).
 Tez is responsible for the creation of the uber rare Demonic autocockers, as you can see by the design resemblance's.

 KAPP Flame Matrix